 Postman Newman is built to easily integrate it with your build systems and continuous integration server.
 By this feature, developers get a quick feedback on the performance of APIs after their code changes.
 As with the help of Newman, it gets integrated with CI and thereafter if any change is pushed, CI will run the postman collections with Newman.

-Newman is built on node.js which you can learn here.
-As it is built on node.js, it uses the default package manager for node.js which is npm.
+As Newman is built on node.js, it uses the default package manager for node.js which is npm.
 We will get familiar with node.js and npm in the next tutorial and will also download it in our systems.

 These things will be clear in your mind once we start working on Newman.
 I hope you have got familiar with it a little bit.
 In the next tutorial we will learn How to Install Newman on our systems.